PennyLaneAI/qml/dependencies/README.md

 ### `constraints-dev.txt`

-This file specifies the exact dependency versions used for building and running demonstrations when targeting the most recent **development builds** of PennyLane and its associated plugins.
+This file specifies the allowed versions of dependencies for building and running demonstrations when targeting the most recent **development builds** of PennyLane and its associated plugins.
+The actual dependencies are defined in the requirements files; the constraints file only restricts which versions can be installed.
 This ensures compatibility with cutting-edge features and ongoing development.

 *   **Location:** `./constraints-dev.txt`
 *   **Purpose:** Defines dependencies for the `qml build --dev` command.